unc-csclub/csclub-web/content/index.markdown

 Other job and internship postings should be sent to Kevin Jeffay at <jeffay@cs.unc.edu>.

+Questions about the server or Web site?
+Send them to <csc-admins-cs@cs.unc.edu>.

 For all other inquiries or feedback, send us mail at <cs-club@cs.unc.edu>.
 </section>